Hubbsy/toy-problems/README.md

 7. Largest Product Of Three
 Write a function that accepts an array of integers and returns the largest product possible from three of those numbers.

+8. Eventing Library
+Make an eventing system mix-in that adds .trigger() and .on() to any input object.